Get

 • Visit the Vet

-Always talk to your vet when your cat has an aggression issue.
-A vet can maybe help prescribe medication and can recommend you to a behaviorist if necessary.
+Always talk to a vet when your cat has an aggression issue.
+A vet can rule out any causes of pain-induced aggression and prescribe any needed medication.
+The vet might also recommend you to a behaviorist if necessary.

 Additional Information